No profile picture available

 Dr Andy Pulman is a Post Doctoral Researcher.

-Andy’s current research interests include social care, health inequalities, digital health, digital professionalism, the use of technology to improve health and interesting technology related phenomena like divided attention disorder.
+His current research interests include social care, health inequalities, digital health, digital professionalism, the use of technology to improve health and interesting technology related phenomena like divided attention disorder.

 Research

-Faculty of Health and Social Sciences (0.8 from November 2022 - January 2024)
+Faculty of Health and Social Sciences (April 2024 - April 2026)

 Journal Articles